bmrankin/documents-and-resources/ManagerREADME.md

 **I love to start new things** but I often move on when someone else is doing the work and I can mentally see how the thing is going to finish which might be weeks or month before the thing is actually done.
 Sorry.
 I’m getting better at this.
 If you have questions or need me to reengage just say so.

+**Phones in meetings**
-**If I am on my phone during a meeting for more than 30 seconds, say something.** My attention wanders periodically.
+If I am on my phone during a meeting for more than 10 seconds, say something.
+My attention wanders periodically.
+If I do it more than once, there is probably something going on and I thought I told you that I will need to watch it.

+If you are on your phone more than 10 seconds * 2 times.
+Let me know that you need to keep an eye on something or I will say something... or say nothing.

 **I believe in solving the smallest problem possible when a challenge is presented and there are no obvious solutions** Sometimes this is faster.
 Sometimes this is slower.
 If we are stuck and time is of the essence this is my default mode.
 Build on what works and cut the noise back to the point something does work.